Concordium/concordium-java-sdk/README.md

 ```java
 PeerStatistics getPeerStatistics(final boolean includeBootstrappers)
 ```
-Retrieves the `PeerStatistics` the node is connected to.
+Retrieves the statistics of the peers that the node is connected to.

 ## Transactions